markush97/unifi-config-decoder/README.md

 > **📦 Download the latest build**: Get the ready-to-use application from the [latest release](https://github.com/markush97/Unifi-Config-Decoder/releases/latest)

-I struggled for some time, to have good desaster recovery-features inplace for Ubiquity Unifi Setups.
-I wanted a solution that allows me to easily find usefull debugging informations (for example VLANs, Gateway-IPs and configured Switch-Ports) without needing to have a working/reachable unifi-controller with the current config.
+I struggled for some time to have good disaster recovery features in place for Ubiquiti UniFi setups.
+I wanted a solution that allows me to easily find useful debugging information (for example VLANs, Gateway IPs and configured Switch Ports) without needing to have a working/reachable UniFi controller with the current config.

-I looked around in the web and did not found anything that suited my needs so I just built it myself.
+I looked around on the web and did not find anything that suited my needs so I just built it myself.

-You can try out the application immediately at them [**Demo**](https://unifi.hilabs.eu) - it's completely safe as all processing happens locally in your browser without uploading any data to external servers.
+You can try out the application immediately at the [**Demo**](https://unifi.hilabs.eu) - it's completely safe as all processing happens locally in your browser without uploading any data to external servers.

-# Features
+## Features

 - 🔍 **Decrypt and analyze** UniFi backup files (.unf)
 - 📊 **Visual dashboard** with device overview, VLANs, switches, and WAN configuration